 “When you’re a new parent, you’re concerned about doing the right thing.
-You’ve got this infant with so much potential, and hearing that you may not be able to afford his or her education makes it very hard,” says Mike Maloney, a Saint John, N.B.-based father who started saving for his son's education when little Simon was only a few months old.
+You’ve got this infant with so much potential.
+And hearing that you may not be able to afford their education makes it very hard,” says Mike Maloney, a Saint John, N.B.-based father who started saving for his son's education when little Simon was only a few months old.

-But how do you find the money to save for something that seems so far away when more pressing items like kitchen renovations, family trips and your own retirement savings compete for attention?
+But how do you find the money to save for something that seems so far away?
+Especially when unexpected events like the COVID-19 pandemic impact your finances.
+Plus, you have all your usual monthly expenses as well as your own retirement savings to consider.

 Sarah Deveau, mother of three and author of Money Smart Mom: Financially Fit Parenting and Sink or Swim: Get Your Degree Without Drowning in Debt, provides the following smart ideas for putting money aside for your child’s education:

 1. Set up an RESP

 A registered education savings plan (RESP) is the easiest way to save and grow your child’s education fund, says Deveau.

 How do RESPs work?
 An RESP is a tax-preferred savings plan designed to help you save for your child’s post-secondary schooling.
 With an RESP, the government will match 20% of your annual contributions up to $500 per year (with a lifetime maximum of $7,200) for each child.
 That’s more than seven grand in free money – plus whatever investment growth that money generates while it’s in the plan.

 An additional tax advantage comes in when you take the money out.
 When this happens, the taxable portion of the withdrawal will be taxed in your low-earning/no-earning child’s hands, rather than yours.